West Central Florida

 Telephone: (863) 245-9923

 That is all for this issue of THE WCF PRESSER.
-73 de Darrell KT4WX
+Otherwise, see you all at a hamfest, meeting, or other special events this month.
+73 de Darrell KT4WX.

 - ARRL West Central Florida Section Website, ARRL West Central Florida Section Facebook Page, ARRL West Central Florida Section Twitter Page